Fujifilm X-A7 mirrorless camera review

 SP (Scene Position)

-In this mode, a choice of automatic settings is available for typical scenes: portrait, landscape, sports, night photo.
+In this mode, automatic settings are available for typical scenes: portrait, landscape, sports, and night photos.

 Display information

-The lack of a viewfinder does not affect the information content of the camera when shooting.
+The lack of a viewfinder does not affect the camera’s information content when shooting.
 All parameters can be controlled “live,” guided by the display.

 Fujifilm x-A7 Feature